nrempel/sleek/README.md

 ## Features

-- Automatically format SQL files using customizable indentation and character case options.
+- Format SQL files using customizable indentation and character case options
-- Supports glob patterns, allowing you to format multiple files at once with ease.
+- Supports glob patterns, allowing you to format multiple files and patterns
-- Check whether your SQL files are already formatted without altering them.
+- Check whether your SQL files are already formatted without altering them with the `--check` flag

 ## Installation

 To install Sleek, you'll need to have [Rust](https://www.rust-lang.org/tools/install) installed on your system.
-Once Rust is installed, follow these simple steps:
+Once Rust is installed, you can install Sleek with Cargo:

 ```bash
 cargo install sleek